worlddatong/MatFileViewer/README.md

 Every time I want to view a .mat file, I have to launch MATLAB, which is time-consuming.

-So I write MatFileViewer to view the mat file.
+So I write MatFileViewer to view the mat file without MATLAB.

 **This software supports reading 1D and 2D mat files, but does not support 3D data.**